 Based on the date codes of surviving Sola Sound-branded Professional MKII’s (and of other closely related Sola Sound fuzz boxes), and also based on the timing of references in the press to the MKII, Sola Sound’s famous model was most likely developed at some point around mid-to-late 1966.
 The parts selection of surviving Tone Benders from 1966 suggests that the ‘MK1.5’ was discontinued around the same time that the earliest MKII’s were being built.

 In fact, close inspection of some Sola Sound-branded MKII’s reveals that the builder(s) actually modified existing ‘MK1.5’ Tone Benders to the new specifications, and the graphics of the enclosures were subsequently updated with the details between the footswitch & the controls, denoting the new model.

-Other Sola Sound-branded MKII’s were built from scratch, and featured the same circuit layout & parts selection that Sola Sound were already using for the MKII’s they were building for Marshall, Rotosound & Dallas.
+Other Sola Sound-branded MKII fuzz boxes were built from scratch, and featured the same circuit layout & parts selection that Sola Sound were already using for the Tone Benders they were supplying, as the OEM, to Marshall, Rotosound & Dallas.

 Pictured above, the pedal on the left is a fairly early Sola Sound Tone Bender Professional MKII, which originally started out as a two-transistor Tone Bender ‘MK1.5’, before having been modified at the factory to MKII specifications.
 The pedal on the right is a slightly younger Sola Sound-branded MKII.
 Built on a dedicated larger piece of stripboard, this version of the MKII has fairly typical features such as the Wima 25µF power filter capacitor, as well as the omission of the 100Ω limiting resistor.
 (Photo credit: J. Logan & J. Roth)